 This little nook will get a built-in seat with cushions and storage drawers underneath.

 You can see where we cut in around the baseboards (about 3″ out) and then we were ready to rock and roll, literally.
-With both of us rolling, the 1st coat was on in no time.
-We let it dry for a good 2 hours and went back and did the 2nd coat.
+With both of us rolling, the first coat was on in no time.
+We let it dry for a good 2 hours and went back and did the second coat.
+A paint roller is your friend.

 After one coat.
 Be sure NOT to paint yourself in a corner.
 We painted backwards towards the stairs going back upstairs and that worked out perfect.